levietlong99/LinkedList/README.md

 # What is linked list?
 • Linked list is a fundamental structure in C
 • Linked list is a dynamic data structure whose length can be increase or decrease at run time

+# About my linked list?
+• This is doublely linked list (also included circlely linked list).
+• I use this for storing student information that included: name, age.
+• Data can be store by reading and writing to txt file (originally by C).

 # Advantage of linked list
 • Dynamic data structure